sonic-net/SONiC/doc/MSTP/MSTP.md

 # Understanding MSTP: IST, CIST, MSTIs, MST Regions, Vlan to MSTI mapping

-1. Default Internal Spanning Tree (IST): VLANs not explicitly mapped to an MSTI are managed by the default IST (Instance 0).
-The IST serves as a catch-all instance, ensuring that all VLAN traffic is appropriately managed.
+1. Default Internal Spanning Tree (IST): An internal spanning tree (IST) is a spanning tree that runs in an MST region.
+It is also called MSTI 0, a special MSTI to which all VLANs are mapped by default.

-1. Common and Internal Spanning Tree (CIST): Common Spanning Tree (CST): CST interconnects different MST regions, enabling communication across the entire network.
-CST ensures that there is a single spanning tree for the entire network, preventing loops between MST regions.
+1. Common and Internal Spanning Tree (CIST): The common and internal spanning tree (CIST) is a single spanning tree that connects all devices in a switched network.
+It consists of the ISTs in all MST regions and the CST.

+1. Common Spanning Tree (CST): The common spanning tree (CST) is a single spanning tree that connects all MST regions in a switched network.

 1. MST Instances (MSTIs): MSTP divides the network into multiple regions, each containing several MSTIs.
 Each MSTI operates independently, allowing for efficient use of network resources and optimized load balancing across different VLANs.
 1. MST Regions:  An MST region is a group of interconnected bridges that share the same MST configuration, including the MST configuration name, revision number, and VLAN-to-instance mappings
 1. VLAN-to-MSTI Mapping: MSTP maps VLANs to specific MSTIs using a VLAN mapping table.
 This mapping ensures that traffic within a VLAN follows the corresponding MSTI, optimizing the network path and improving performance.